15 DAYS 14 NIGHTS AROUND TOUR THAILAND (TH15-1)

 This program will start to visit Bangkok and cities around Bangkok.
-Such as Grand Palace, Wat Trimit, The dinner cruise along the Chao Phraya river., Historic City of Ayutthaya, Damnoen Saduak Floating Market and elephant show at Sampran Ground Zoo.
+Such as Grand Palace, Wat Trimit, The dinner cruise along the Chao Phraya river., Historic City of Ayutthaya, Damnoen Saduak Floating Market, and elephant show at Sampran Ground Zoo.
 Then drive a car. you will see Thai lifestyle on the way.
 On the way stay 2 nights at Phitsanulok then continue to Northen of Thailand to visit Chiang Mai & Chiang Rai.
-After finish fly domestic flight back to Bangkok.
+After finish fly back to Bangkok by domestic flight.

 Chiang Mai and Chiang Rai is a city in mountainous northern Thailand.
 It's Old City area still retains vestiges of walls and moats from its history as a cultural and religious center.
 It’s also home to hundreds of elaborate Buddhist temples

 Chiang Rai city is near the borders of Laos and Myanmar (formerly Burma).
 Wat Phra Kaew is a royal temple that once housed the jade Emerald Buddha and now displays a replica.
 Nearby, the Navel City Pillar is a monument made of more than 100 Khmer-style pillars.
 Mae Fah Luang Art and Cultural Park is a museum showcasing Lanna artifacts.

 Day 1 BANGKOK

 - Pickup at airport transfer to hotel

 - Show at Siam Niramit

 Packingallthesplendour of the Land of Smiles into an 80-minute stage show is no easy task.
 But Siam Niramit succeeds and spectacularly

 Day 2 BANGKOK

 - Amazing at Grand Palace or Wat Pho